Short-Term Disability for Maternity Leave: What Expecting Moms Need to Know

 Why this matters: If your policy has a 1-week elimination period and provides 6 weeks of coverage for vaginal delivery, you'll only receive 5 weeks of paid benefits.
 That first week is unpaid unless you use vacation or sick time.

-Coverage for Medical Conditions and Postpartum Complications
+Extended Coverage for Postpartum Complications

 Conditions that may qualify for extended coverage: